 Internships allow you to gain valuable work experience and apply your knowledge and skills in your potential field and make professional connections with others in your industry; internships also allow you to test-drive an industry to ensure that it is the best fit for you.
-As an English major/minor, you are cultivating skills and knowledge that will help you stand out and excel at your career, such as effective communication, research and analysis skills, and independent and creative-complex thinking, and you can enhance these skills through an internship.
+As an English major, you are cultivating skills and knowledge that will help you stand out and excel at your career, such as effective communication, research and analysis skills, and independent and creative-complex thinking, and you can enhance these skills through an internship.
 In general, interning and volunteering show potential employers that you are committed to your future and are actively learning more about your career path, and this gives you more weight in their employment considerations.

 English students can, of course, complete internships apart from the Internship course, and these students are still encouraged to discuss their options with the internship coordinator to ensure the best internship experience possible.
 In addition, students who are interested in internships but are unsure how to proceed are welcome to meet with the internship coordinator in order to get an idea of their options.

 Available Funding: The College of Arts and Sciences is currently offering undergraduate grants to help fund internships.
 Please ask the Internship Coordinator for more information.

 For further information, please contact Internship Coordinator L. Abigail Vollerlav9@english.msstate.edu to set up an appointment.at